vhartikainen/protecting-workloads-workshop/docs/builder-session/index.md

-# AWS Protecting Workloads Workshop
+# Supercharging your workload defenses with AWS WAF, Amazon Inspector and AWS Systems Manager

-Welcome to the AWS Protecting Workloads Workshop!
+Welcome to the AWS Supercharging your Workload Defenses Builder Session

-In this workshop, you will build an environment consisting of two Amazon Linux web servers behind an application load balancer.
+In this builder session, you will build an environment consisting of two Amazon Linux web servers behind an application load balancer.
 The web servers will be running a PHP web site that contains several vulnerabilities.
 You will then use AWS Web Application Firewall (WAF), Amazon Inspector and AWS Systems Manager to identify the vulnerabilities and remediate them.

 ## Scenario